-Phil Underwood is the head of Bonnet and Belt Productions.
+Phil Underwood is the director of Bonnet and Belt Productions.
 A versatile folk/roots musician, singer/songwriter, playwright and actor, he performs traditional music and his own traditionally influenced tunes and songs with a warm personality and professional attitude.

 Instruments and Genres

 A vocalist and multi instrumentalist on melodeon, concertina, fiddle, guitar, banjo, whistle and percussion, he can play most folk/roots genres, including British Folk, Cajun, Creole, Blues, Shanty, World, Appalachian, Rock and Roll, European, Barn Dance, Contra, Zydeco, Pop, Reggae, Country, Singer/Songwriter.

 “Skilful and emotional accordion playing” Creole Arts, Virginia, 2007